 - Rainbow Lake

 - Valley View

 Direct Energy Regulated Rates

-As of May 2019, the DERS natural gas rates for residential, small and large commercial would range from 6.2 cents/kWh to 6.02 cents/kWh.
+As of December 2019, the DERS natural gas rates for residential, small and large commercial would range from 7.3 cents/kWh to 7.6 cents/kWh.
 However, such rates can change from month to month.
-It’s important to note that customers under RRO plans have their energy rates capped by the provincial government, which means they won’t pay more than 6.8 cents/kWh as long as the Government of Alberta keeps the price cap.

-As to the natural gas rates, prices were the same for all types of consumers signed up for natural gas with DERS in May 2019 ($2.285/GJ), including residential, large users and irrigation pumping users.
+As to the natural gas rates, prices were the same for all types of consumers signed up for natural gas with DERS in December 2019 ($2.524/GJ), including residential, large users and irrigation pumping users.

 Alongside the cost of electricity, your monthly energy bill may reflect other charges.
 The administration fees (also known as admin fees), for example, are fixed fees related to the costs of billing and managing each account.
 The admin fee is charged by all natural gas and electricity providers in Alberta, and may vary according to each company.

 If you’re a Direct Energy Regulated Services customer, or simply want to contact their customer services, there is a general DERS email address: [email protected].

 There are also different phone numbers listed on its website, depending on your issue.
 To check which one is ideal for you in Alberta, it’s worth it visiting the official DERS site.